-1.19 In the short term there will be a lower than usual rate of delivery and the level of house completions will be reduced.
-As many building materials, timber, glass, are imported, withdrawal from the European Union. will give rise to increases in cost pressures that may force house builders to re-appraise their pricing structures.
-The break in the supply chain of clay bricks and blocks and the risk of redundancies in these industries will also lead to increases in the cost of building materials.
+1.23 It has been noted that the supply chain of building materials, timber, glass, plastics is significantly impacted by the pandemic, through their manufacture and importation problems.
+The lack of development materials gives rise to increases in cost pressures that will lead house builders to re-appraise their pricing structures.
+The break in the supply chain of clay bricks and blocks and the loss of a skilled workforce in these industries will also lead to increases in the cost of building materials and the continuous delivery of completed dwellings.

-1.20 House builders might also take this opportunity to re-assess the housing mix; the size, type of homes, and density of development, to create potential office spaces within the home.
-Short term impacts arising from the pandemic could be bolstered by continuation of Help-To-Buy subsidy (the end date for this scheme is currently proposed as March 2021).
+1.24 House builders might also take this opportunity to re-assess the housing mix; the size, type of homes, and density of development, to create potential office spaces within the home.
+Short term impacts arising from the pandemic could be bolstered by the new First Homes initiative; although this initiative may impact on the supply of social rented and intermediate affordable housing products in the longer term.
+Rotherham Council is seeking to adopt the National Space Standards to ensure that problems arising from the small size of new affordable homes are minimised.

-1.21 Alongside commitment to maintaining very low interest rates will provide a substantial buffer to the housing market and maintain downward pressure on mortgage payments; but it is the level and rate of unemployment that is critical to those who would have considered purchasing a new build home and the re-sale of homes from existing stock.
+1.25 Maintaining low interest rates provides a substantial buffer to the housing market and maintains downward pressure on mortgage payments; but it is the level and rate of unemployment that is critical to those who would have considered purchasing a new build home and the re-sale of homes from existing stock.

-1.22 Greenfield sites have fewer barriers to development, and the Local Plan promotes a mix of sizes of allocation sites.
+1.26 Greenfield sites have fewer barriers to development, and the Local Plan promotes a mix of sizes of allocation sites.
 Medium sized schemes have better prospects for coming forward in the short term than major schemes, especially if the latter need considerable on and/or off-site infrastructure.

-1.23 Unfortunately, it will be the identified brownfield sites, especially those with known site conditions and abnormal costs, that are unlikely to deliver Affordable Housing on site and may even struggle to deliver any housing without public sector grant intervention.
-Evidence from the recently published RMBC Housing Development Viability Appraisal Refresh Study (2019), confirms these sites have limited viability to fund affordable housing and it is highly likely they will struggle to come forward for market sale housing in such a climate.
+1.27 Unfortunately, it will be the identified brownfield sites, especially those with known site conditions, that are unlikely to deliver full policy compliant Affordable Housing on site and may even struggle to deliver any housing without public sector grant intervention.
+Evidence from the recently published RMBC Housing Development Viability Appraisal Refresh Study (2019), confirms that the worst of these sites have more limited viability to fund full policy compliant affordable housing provision and, it is highly likely they may struggle to come forward for market sale housing in such a climate without some form of grant funding.
 These sites are often in locations that are at the lower end of the market and less attractive to private developers.

-1.24 Potential actions to assist in their delivery could include:
+1.28 Potential actions to assist in their delivery could include:

 - Major promotion of small/medium sized greenfield sites; especially those not requiring major off-site infrastructure; through negotiations and discussions with the development sector. - Consideration of potential initiatives needed to encourage delivery of new homes on brownfield sites through public sector grant aid funding and/or purchase of the sites to bring forward social housing.
-Three schemes within Rotherham town centre promote such an approach these are detailed later in this Action Plan. - In the next few months the Council will review off-site infrastructure needs and how Community Infrastructure Levy (CIL) receipts can help to deliver solutions to bring forward sites in need of infrastructure.
+Three schemes within Rotherham town centre promote such an approach these are detailed later in this Action Plan. - The Council has reviewed and published an Infrastructure Delivery Study that has assessed the needs for strategic infrastructure and reviewed the potential funding opportunities for such schemes and consider how the Community Infrastructure Levy (CIL) receipts can help to deliver solutions to bring forward sites in need of infrastructure.
 There will be a need to identify other/external funding schemes to enable delivery on site.

-1.25 In some circumstances the Council can and will work collaboratively with other organisations to resolve outstanding issues and provide every opportunity for development to come forward.
+1.29 In some circumstances the Council can and will work collaboratively with other organisations to resolve outstanding issues and provide every opportunity for development to come forward.
 Future Actions to assist in delivery could include: